 When a referral is received, CYM conducts an initial evaluation to determine whether we can meet the needs of the resident.
 Upon acceptance, a full array of assessments is completed by our team to understand the resident's needs.
 Once the assessments are complete, the resident, guardian, and treatment team will use the Person-Centered Planning (PCP) process to develop an Individual Plan of Service (IPOS), also known as the Treatment Plan.

 The IPOS is developed with the resident, guardian (if applicable), County CMH case manager, and the CYM treatment team and outlines the resident’s goals, objectives, and interventions that he/she would like to work on while at CYM.
-The resident’s progress is evaluated by the social worker on a monthly basis and by the treatment team (including the resident) on a quarterly basis, when the treatment plan is formally reviewed and updated as necessary.
+The resident’s progress is evaluated by the social worker on a monthly basis and by the treatment team (including the resident) on a semi-annual basis when the treatment plan is formally reviewed and updated as necessary.

 About Our Program